DeepFoldProtein/DeepFold-PLM/README.md

 ### plmMSA

-See [plmMSA/README.md](plmMSA/README.md) for more information.
+See [plmMSA](plmMSA) for more information.

 ### DeepFold PyTorch

-See [DeepFold/README.md](https://github.com/DeepFoldProtein/DeepFold/blob/main/README.md) for more information.
+See [DeepFold](https://github.com/DeepFoldProtein/DeepFold/blob/main) for more information.

 ## 📚 Citation